Introduction

 [date and time] - DEBUG --> GFFormDisplay::handle_confirmation(): Completed gform_confirmation.

-We then log the confirmation message or redirect that will be used.
+We then log the confirmation message or the redirect that will be used.

 [date and time] - DEBUG --> GFFormDisplay::handle_confirmation(): Confirmation to be used => <div id='gform_confirmation_wrapper_740' class='gform_confirmation_wrapper '><div id='gform_confirmation_message_740' class='gform_confirmation_message_740 gform_confirmation_message'>Thanks for contacting us!
 We will get in touch with you shortly.</div></div>